UbiquityRobotics/ubiquity_main/videos_outline.md

 * "This is called a Robot Operating System and luckily another group of people have already developed ROS."
   [Show OSRF Logo]
-* "We just want just wanted to buy a ROS capable robot off the shelf."
-* "When we priced what was available, we had a serious case of sticker shock."
+* "We just wanted to buy a ROS capable robot off the shelf, but" when we priced what was available, we had a serious case of sticker shock."
 * "Thus, we decided to build our own."
 * "We ultimately came up with a three prong approach to develop robot applications."
 * "First, you do your initial development using a robot simulator."